HenkVanHoek/frigate-ha-docker-compose/README.md

-# frigate-ha-docker-compose
-A complete, step-by-step guide to installing Frigate, Home Assistant, and a secure Mosquitto MQTT broker using Docker Compose.
-This README.md helps you avoid common permission errors and setup pitfalls.
 # Guide: Frigate, Home Assistant, and MQTT with Docker Compose

 This guide is designed to set up a complete stack with Frigate, Home Assistant, and a secure Mosquitto (MQTT) broker using Docker Compose.

 This guide proactively addresses common pitfalls:
 * **Permission Issues:** Prevents "read-only" files by creating the directory structure with the correct user permissions beforehand.
-* **Crash Loops:** Avoids the Mosquitto "chicken-and-egg" problem (where it crashes because a password file is missing) by using a bootstrap configuration.
+* **Crash Loops:** Avoids the Mosquitto "chicken-and-egg" problem by using a two-stage "bootstrap" configuration.
 * **Special Characters:** Uses `.env` variables in a way that safely handles special characters in passwords.

 ---